-- Your Eastman department chair will review the application and forward the materials, with the completed recommendation form, to the Academic Affairs Administrator Amanda Sharpe by December 15, 2018.
+- Your Eastman department chair will review the application and forward the materials, with the completed recommendation form, to the Associate Director of Academic Affairs Amanda Sharpe by January 15, 2023.

-- The Senior Associate Dean of Academic and Student Affairs will consult with the Dean and forward approved materials to the Provost for final review.
+- The Associate Dean of Faculty Affairs will consult with the Dean and forward approved materials to the Provost for final review.
 Fellows will be notified in the spring semester of their acceptance.
 Following completion of the Bridging Fellowship semester, the Bridging Fellow is expected to provide a written report of the experience, including goals, activities, and outcomes of the collaboration.
-This report should be sent to the department chair and the Senior Associate Dean of Academic and Student Affairs.
+This report should be sent to the department chair and the Associate Dean of Faculty Affairs.